aspose-cells/Aspose.Cells-Doc-md/english/net/getting-started/aspose-cells-or-other-solutions/why-not-vsto/missing-features-in-vsto/display-or-hide-gridlines-in-aspose-cells/_index.md

 Worksheet worksheet = workbook.Worksheets[0];

-//Hiding the gridlines of the first worksheet of the Excel file
+//Hiding the gridlines on the first worksheet of the Excel file

 worksheet.IsGridlinesVisible = false;